 5. Children Learn to Accept failure

 While the purpose of incubating chicken eggs is to hatch chicks, one has to accept the risk of failure.
 While I’ve heard stories of Hatchimals never hatching, I’d say it’s not nearly as disappointing as a fully grown chick that fails to hatch.
-You can always pry the Hatchimal out of its' shell, but you have to look inside that chicken egg to determine why it failed to hatch and thus, accepting failure (whether it's yours or simply nature).
+You can always pry the Hatchimal out of its shell, but you have to look inside that chicken egg to determine why it failed to hatch and thus, accept failure (whether it's yours or simply nature).
 A lot of things can happen in the incubating process.
 Sometimes you find eggs were never fertilized at all, or maybe an embryo just gives up despite perfect conditions.
 It can be frustrating, but in the process, you teach your children to accept the losses and learn from failures, rather than crying over an unhatched egg.

 An Interesting Perspective on the Side Effect of Robotic Toys on Children

 Why It's Okay to Buy That Hatchimal

 While we may pass on buying that Hatchimal this Christmas, other novelty toys of the season are still on our list.
 I'm certainly not promoting chick-hatching for the inexperienced or faint of heart.
 A Hatchimal may very well be the best toy for your child this Christmas.
 I will say that Hatchimals are a significantly cleaner and extremely low-maintenance gift compared to hatching baby chicks.